KJCT-CD: Intellectual unit

 On August 2, 2013, News Press & Gazette announced the sale of KJCT's license assets to Excalibur Broadcasting and its non-license assets to Gray Television; Excalibur is owned by former Gray executive, Don Ray.
 Gray planned to operate the station through joint sales and shared services agreements, making KJCT a sister station to KKCO.
 The sale was completed on October 31.
 This was NPG's first broadcast divestiture since the sale of its original group of five stations to New Vision Television in 1993.

 In the wake of the Federal Communications Commission (FCC)'s increased scrutiny towards virtual duopolies, Gray announced that it would move KJCT's programming to a subchannel of KKCO, and sell KJCT to a minority owned broadcaster, which will operate the station autonomously from KKCO or any other broadcaster.
 On August 27, 2014, Gray announced that it would sell KJCT to Jeff Chang and Gabriela Gomez-Chang, owner of KQSL.
 The new owners would change KJCT's call letters to KGBY.
 On October 21, 2014, the FCC approved a swap of virtual channels between KJCT/KGBY and a co-owned low-power station in Grand Junction, KKHD-LP (channel 20), that Gray was in the process of acquiring; as a result, KGBY, following the sale, maps to virtual channel 20, while KKHD inherited virtual channel 8, as well as KJCT's ABC programming.
 The swap is intended to reduce viewer confusion that would otherwise result from a move of ABC programming.
 The sale of the original KJCT's license assets was completed on December 15.

+On July 7, 2025, it was announced that, in an exchange of several stations between Gray Media and the E. W. Scripps Company, KJCT-LP and KKCO would be traded to Scripps.
+The FCC approved the multi-market exchange on April 28, 2026.